Guide To Buying Property At Auction

 Remember that if your bid is successful, you will need to put down a 10% deposit immediately.
 Usually you will also be expected to complete the payment within 28 days, and for this reason you will need to have a solid offer for a mortgage.
 Arrange this now and inform lenders that you intend to buy at auction.

-ALWAYS check the Legal Pack and General/Special Conditions of Sale, in case a Buyer's Premium applies to the lot you're interested in, as this will mean additional costs for you to pay towards the Seller's fees.
+ALWAYS ALWAYS carefully check the Legal Pack and General/Special Conditions of Sale, in case a Buyer's Premium and any other fees apply to the lot you're interested in, as this will mean additional costs for you to pay towards the Seller's fees.
 If in doubt, phone the auctioneer and ask your solicitor for clarification.

 PRICE INFORMATION: A GUIDE PRICE is an indication of the seller’s current minimum acceptable price at auction.
 The guide price or range of guide prices is given to assist consumers in deciding whether or not to pursue a purchase.
 It is usual, but not always the case, that a provisional reserve range is agreed between the seller and the auctioneer at the start of marketing.
 As the reserve is not fixed at this stage and can be adjusted by the seller at any time up to the day of the auction in the light of interest shown during the marketing period, a guide price is issued.
 This guide price can be shown in the form of a minimum and maximum price range within which an acceptable sale price (reserve) would fall, or as a single price figure within 10% of which the minimum acceptable price (reserve) would fall.
 A guide price is different to a reserve price (see separate definition).
 Both the guide price and the reserve price can be subject to change up to and including the day of the auction.